 Traveling this holiday season?
-Well you’re definitely not the only one.
+Well, you’re definitely not the only one.
 The holiday season is the busiest and most hectic time of the year to travel.
-It can all be a little stressful with delays, long lines, and busy crowds, but we got you covered with our travel hacks to make getting to where you’re going a cinch.
+It can all be a little stressful with delays, long lines and busy crowds.
+We’ve got you covered with our holiday travel hacks to make getting to where you’re going a cinch.

-- Charge your devices before hand, because you know all the airport outlets will be taken.
-There are a lot of delays and cancellations during holiday season so it’s vital to keep your phone charged in case of any mishaps.
-Your phone will also be a great source of entertainment for you when waiting in long lines.
+It’s basic, but you know all the airport outlets will be taken.
+You don’t want to be that person wandering around the airport for an hour looking an outlet.
+Plus, there are a lot of delays and cancellations during holiday season so it’s a good idea to keep your phone charged in case of any mishaps.

 What holiday travel hacks do you use?
 Share them with us in the comments below!